kishiyamat/mishearing-corpus/README.md

 together with speaker/listener profiles and recording conditions.
 Typical use-cases:

+* Evaluation of models that predict mishearing events
-* predicting mis-hearings in daily life, working, or learning environments
+* Predicting mis-hearings in daily life, work, or educational settings
-* phonetic and psycholinguistic research on perceptual epenthesis or dialect differences
+* Phonetic and psycholinguistic research on perceptual epenthesis or dialect differences
-* training / evaluating speech-recognition or TTS robustness
+* Training and evaluating the robustness of speech recognition or TTS systems
-* data-driven pronunciation teaching materials
+* Developing data-driven pronunciation teaching materials

 ---